hwnd-git/Diablo-IV-AHK-WASD/README.md

 The legality of the script usage in game is debatable.
 According to Blizzard's EULA, paragraph 1Cii4:
 > any code and/or software, not expressly authorized by Blizzard, that can be used in connection with the Platform and/or any component or feature thereof which changes and/or facilitates the gameplay or other functionality;

-... may be susceptible to suspension or revoking your license to use their Platform.
+(...) ay be susceptible to suspension or revoking your license to use their Platform.

 Inquiring Blizzard Support regarding script's EULA compliance resulted in a kind and professional, yet evasive, inconclusive reply.
 For those reasons, please do note that this script is proof of concept only